ansible/awx/planning/api2.md

 API Overview
 ============

 The following is a start to an API document.
+It is just a sketch and may evolve as we build things out.

 Versioning and Semantics
 ========================